TASRobotics/WheelOfFortune/dataset/README.md

 the sort80.20.py code only works if your paths are the default paths, otherwise,change the source code

 Its probably better if it wasn't a random dataset and was carefully picked to prevent overfitting, but to save time thats what was done

+## Save the datasets in files

+Run save.py